 Marrakech 2015-11-19

-FOUR INTERNATIONALLY EXPERIENCED PROFESSIONALS LAUNCH A CUTTING EDGE COMMUNICATIONS AGENCY IN MOROCCO
+CUTTING EDGE COMMUNICATIONS AGENCY LAUNCHES IN MOROCCO

-Red City PR, a new agency offering innovative and effective solutions for communications and production services, was started up in Marrakech in November 2015 by four founders all with heavy international backgrounds in branding, creative, marketing, PR and support for photo shoots.

-“Our agency is a results-oriented one-stop-shop for communications committed to building strong brands, creating positive awareness and increasing sales for our clients.
+In November 2015, Red City PR, a new agency offering innovative solutions for communications and production services, launched in Marrakech by four experts with international backgrounds in branding and marketing “Our agency is a results-oriented one-stop-shop for communications committed to building strong brands, creating positive awareness and increasing sales for our clients.
 Red City PR is also the go-to English language agency for professional and trouble-free support for photo and film shoots in Morocco”, says Maryam Montague, the agency’s lead for digital and social media.

-“Our team draws its strength from extensive high level experience in multiple countries, combined with in depth local Morocco knowledge.
+“Our team draws its strength from high level experience in multiple countries, combined with in depth local Morocco knowledge.
 Our backgrounds include work with a wide spectrum of companies and organizations, from small to large, commercial to non-profit, listed and unlisted, as well as government bodies and agencies”, explains Per Sjödell, the agency’s lead for strategy and brand building.

-“Our competence comes from working in retail, FMCG, fashion, publishing, film, theater, tourism, hospitality, architecture, and design, as well as government programming and humanitarian aid.
+“Our competence comes from working in retail, fashion, publishing, film, theater, tourism, hospitality, and design, as well as government programming.
 Red City PR has a wide network, both in Morocco and internationally.
 We call ourselves “GLOMO”, global and Moroccan”, says Patrick Benjaminsson, the agency’s lead for PR, CRM and marketing.

-“We develop cost-effective and creative solutions for our clients, particularly those who are looking to excellence in branding, performance, creating buzz or engagement in Morocco.
-Red City PR works with Moroccan companies who wish to improve communications and international companies who want to enter the Moroccan market.
-We know the best spots in Morocco and support all practical aspects of photo shoots and film productions.” elaborates Chris Redecke, the agency’s lead for productions, legal, scouting and logistics.
+“We develop cost-effective and creative solutions for our clients, particularly those who are looking for excellence in branding, performance, and creating buzz in Morocco.
+Red City PR works with Moroccan companies who want to improve communications, as well as international companies who want to enter the Moroccan market.
+We also know the best spots in Morocco and support all practical aspects of photo shoots.” elaborates Chris Redecke, the agency’s lead for productions, legal, scouting and logistics.

 APPENDIX – OUR TEAM